-If you’re an influencer that is currently making money on your influence or is planning to do so in the near future, then there are some social media legal issues you need to know about stat.
-Like any business, blogging and influencer marketing come with their own set of potential legal problems you need to be aware of so you can:
+If you’re an Influencer that is currently making money on your influence or is planning to do so in the near future, then there are some social media legal issues you need to know about right away.
+Like any business, blogging, Influencer marketing, and content creation come with their own set of potential legal problems you need to be aware of so you can:

 - Avoid them like the plague; and

 Influencers who use social media to connect, advertise and share information with their followers and fans need to understand the legal aspects involved in doing so.
 One of the tricks of running a successful business is thinking 10 steps ahead.
 The last thing you want to do is work hard to build your online brand, start earning money, work with amazing companies and brands, have a loyal follower base just to risk it all because of a legal issue you could have prevented.

 At Sidewalker Daily we work with Influencers and content Creators to grow their businesses, so it’s really important for us to know social media marketing laws and remind our Creators about them.
 We also consult with brands on their Influencer marketing campaigns, so the ins and outs of the social media landscape is something we need to be aware of.
 In this post, we’re covering 5 social media legal issues so that you, too, can know what to do.

 Ignorance Is NOT Bliss When It Comes To Social Media Legal Issues.

 Many people make the mistake of ignoring the legal aspects of a business because let’s face it – they are less than glamorous.
 While learning about the legal aspects of social media may not be as exciting as collaborating with brands and traveling the world, it’s equally if not more important.

 Why?
 Because if you run into social media legal problems along the way, they could jeopardize everything you’ve worked so hard to create.

 Since we’re getting deep into things in this article we have to go over a couple quick housekeeping items: